anastassia-b/machine-learning/lecture-notes.md

 We prefer a representation if it sets us up to do a good job.
 Training signal of yes cat or no cat.
 This is going to drive the re-featurization process.

 If we're looking for images of cats online... they are probably mostly unlabeled.
 We'd like to be able to use the photos which are unlabeled.
 How can use use the (large) unlabeled and (small) labeled data to make a representation.
-This is semi-supervised learning with autoencoders.
+This is **semi-supervised learning with autoencoders**.
 This is an important historical technique because it was the first way we trained deep networks.

 The idea is we have an input.
 We don't have a training signal.
 We might want to map it to a representation.
 And the output that we want is the input again.
 In a sense, we're encoding something so that later we can decode it and get ourself back again.
 This is like MP3 compression.
 So autoencoders are going to learn to encode and decode.